 The island of Skye itself, to the west, is the location of nine dark sky discovery points and home to some of the darkest skies in Europe.
 From Armadale in the south of Skye to Dunvegan in the north, these discovery points offer good access, and Skye’s resident dark sky expert offers to answer you questions by email, too.

-–> 2019 Update: An Lanntair, the arts center in Stornoway on the Isle of Lewis in the Western Isles, is hosting the first ever Hebridean Dark Skies Festival in Stornoway and across the isle of Lewis.
-It happens 8 through 21 February in 2019, and will include stargazing events, walks, talks, films, music, and more.
-Follow that link to the festival’s name for all sorts of information.
+–>Update: An Lanntair, the arts center in Stornoway on the Isle of Lewis in the Western Isles, is host to Hebridean Dark Skies Festival in Stornoway and across the isle of Lewis.
+It happens in February in and includes stargazing events, walks, talks, films, music, and more.
+Follow that link above to the festival’s name for all sorts of information.
 Lewis has some of the darkest skies in Scotland — and An Lanntair’s name is Gaelic for The Lantern.

 The Western Isles have their own attractions when in comes to stargazing.
 People have been watching the stars in Scotland since well before the birth of Christ, and some scholars think the standing stones of Callanais on the isle of Lewis, set in place more than five thousand years ago, were at one time an astronomical or lunar calendar.
 For a glimpse of what you might see in the dark skies over the isle of North Uist, take a look at this time lapse film shot by Julie Mitchell: